dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/05-types-of-columns-and-data-types-in-columns/06-drawing-progressbar.md

 <br>

 `CurrentValue: Double;`
-<dd>Current value of the DrawProgress position.</dd>
+<sh>Current value of the DrawProgress position.</sh>
 <br>

 `MinValue: Double;`
-<dd>Minimum value of the DrawProgress position.
-The value is used to calculate the current percentage.</dd>
+<sh>Minimum value of the DrawProgress position.
+The value is used to calculate the current percentage.</sh>
 <br>

 `MaxValue: Double;`
-<dd>Maxinum value of the DrawProgress position.
-The value is used to calculate the current percentage.</dd>
+<sh>Maxinum value of the DrawProgress position.
+The value is used to calculate the current percentage.</sh>
 <br>

 `Canvas: TCanvas;`
-<dd>The canvas that is used for rendering.
-Here you need to pass the canvas of the grid.</dd>
+<sh>The canvas that is used for rendering.
+Here you need to pass the canvas of the grid.</sh>
 <br>

 `const Rect: TRect;`
-<dd>The rectangle inside which the DrawProgress is drawn.</dd>
+<sh>The rectangle inside which the DrawProgress is drawn.</sh>
 <br>

 `Color: TColor;`
-<dd>The color of the progress bar that paints the completed part of the process.</dd>
+<sh>The color of the progress bar that paints the completed part of the process.</sh>
 <br>

 `FrameColor: TColor;`
-<dd>The border color of the completed part of the progress bar.</dd>
+<sh>The border color of the completed part of the progress bar.</sh>
 <br>

 `BackgroundColor: TColor;`
-<dd>The color of the entire background of the progress bar.</dd>
+<sh>The color of the entire background of the progress bar.</sh>
 <br>

 `const PBParPtr: PProgressBarParamsEh = nil`
-<dd>Pointer to advanced rendering options for the progress bar.
+<sh>Pointer to advanced rendering options for the progress bar.
 This is not a required parameter.
-You can also pass nil as a parameter to indicate that advanced options are not used.</dd>
+You can also pass nil as a parameter to indicate that advanced options are not used.</sh>
 <br>

 Extended options are of the following type: